Soviet invasion of South Sakhalin: Damage in Ōsaka and Toyohara

+By August 20, airstrikes had begun against the Toyohara Station, which was displaying white flags and Red Cross flags.

 By August 21, the flow of evacuees from Ōsaka stopped, and the town was subjected to relentless airstrikes by Soviet planes.
 While the source of the fires is unclear—whether caused by airstrikes or Japanese scorched earth tactics—by August 22, fires broke out across the town, leaving only a few buildings such as schools and the post office intact.

-By August 20, airstrikes had begun against the Toyohara Station, which was displaying white flags and Red Cross flags.
 On August 22, Toyohara also came under airstrike, with the area around the station square, where evacuees had gathered, being bombarded with incendiary bombs, resulting in over 100 casualties and the destruction of 400 homes.
 Despite the white flags on all the rooftops, the Soviet forces launched heavy bombardment.
 The airstrikes began around 11:50 am, shortly after a train had arrived, continuing for about 20 minutes.
 According to Japanese military reports in the War History Series, the bombing lasted until 3:30 pm, with 400–500 deaths reported.
 Many witnesses agree that the attacks took place around noon.
 While there are no international laws governing such actions, it was customary for combat to cease during ceasefire negotiations.
 Although Japan had agreed to the Potsdam Declaration, Soviet planes violated this norm, and according to historian Nikolai Vishnevsky, the aircraft took off from the Russian Far East, and news of the ceasefire negotiations had not reached them in time.